-A summarised history of the establishment of the Bantu Methodist Church of South Africa
+A summarised history of the establishment of the Bantu Methodist Church of Southern Africa

 Although there was misunderstanding on an increase in the Church Contributions, the root cause was the depression as well as discrimination that existed in those days.
 People were out of work and those working could hardly support their families, let alone educate and save for the future.